 Another potential buyer might be a hobbyist.
 This person isn’t looking to make a lot of money from the site, but wants a bit of extra income.
 Odds are, you won’t get the best price from a hobbyist, compared to a strategic buyer.
 You’ll want to focus on the websites value and ease-of-use to get the best price from a hobbyist.

 The investor or entrepreneur is the online version of the house flipper.
 They buy low and sell high.
 Unless your goal is to unload your website quickly and for a small (if any) profit, you want to avoid this type of buyer.

 Where can you sell a website online?
 You have a few options.

 Flippa is the eBay of website auctions and sales.
 A lot of big-name websites have been sold on Flippa.

 Since Flippa is an auction site, you might end up getting more for your website than expected or you might end up earning less than you hoped.
 One of the benefits of using the site is that it offers an escrow service.

 A buyer puts the funds into escrow before you hand over the details of your site.
 The escrow protects you from a non-paying buyer.
 After the money is in escrow and you’ve fully transferred all your website’s assets, it typically takes a few days before the money is released into your bank account.

 Flippa isn’t the only website selling site.
-Your other options include Buy Sell Website, which also offers appraisals, and We Sell Your Site, which is actually a brokerage.
-The company handles the details of selling your website for you, but does so for a cost.
+Your other options include We Sell Your Site, which is actually a website brokerage.
+The company handles the details of selling your website for you but does so for a cost.